AndreaScacchi/Travel-App/README.md

 - **NPM**
 - **Webpack**

+Also:
+- **API** like:
+* [GeoNames](https://www.geonames.org/) API in order to retrieve the destinations latitude and longitude.
+* [Weatherbit](https://www.weatherbit.io/) API in order to retrieve the weather.
+* [Pixabay](https://pixabay.com/) API in order to retrieve a picture of destination city.

+I created also a to do list, that seems a mini app inside the main app.

 Moreover, I want to Thanks the community that is full of developers that help you anytime, and also the mentors and the reviewers, that are a fundamental part to reach the goals and understand how to face and fix the problems!